-Inquiry Hub is an innovative secondary school, in the Coquitlam School District, where students pursue their own personal interests and dreams.
+Inquiry Hub is an innovative secondary school located in Coquitlam, School District 43, where students pursue their own personal interests and dreams.
 About half of students’ time is scheduled with standard classes with a focus on project-based learning, while the remaining time is left unscheduled.

 Inquiry Hub is for…

-Students who share a passion for knowing and investigation and want to use technology to learn.
+Students who share a passion for learning and investigation and who want to use technology to learn.
 Inquiry Hub is for students who are seeking a smaller, cooperative learning environment where they can focus on their interests individually and in small teams – those who:

 - are motivated learners with self-regulation skills